Trump threatens new tariffs on European allies over Greenland until deal reached, as thousands protest

 If Trump is unable to use emergency powers to impose tariffs, he has other laws he could use, but those tend to be limited in their scope and length of time they can be employed.
 That may limit tariffs’ usefulness as a device to pressure other countries into giving Trump what he wants — such as Greenland.

 The countries Trump threatened are already subject to tariffs of at least 10%.
-It’s unclear whether the 10% tariff Trump announced Saturday is on top of what they’re already paying and whether preexisting deals with the United Kingdom and European Union would supercede the new tariffs.
+It’s unclear whether preexisting deals with the United Kingdom and European Union would supersede the new tariffs.
 Those deals, reached last year, carve out a number of exceptions to the rates for imports to the United States.

 Protesters rally against Trump’s threats